-Show Notes: All does 2 years and older must have nursed a kid this year.
+Show Note: All does 2 years and older must have nursed a kid this year.
 All male goats over the age of 8 weeks must have proof of castration.

-Must have at least 4 animals of a breed to make a division.
-Any breed without 4 animals will be moved and shown in an "Other Registered Breeds" division.
+Show Note: Must have at least 4 animals of a breed to make a division.
+Any breed without 4 animals will be moved and shown in the "Other Breeds" division.

 A Champion and Reserve Champion Meat goat will be selected in each breed and rosette ribbons awarded.
 A Best of Show will be selected from the breed champions.
 ONLY animals who received blue ribbons are eligible for champion rosettes.